The Eighteenth-Century Background of John Marshall's Constitutional Jurisprudence, 76 Michigan Law Review 893 (1978)

 political in character.
 On the one hand, many scholars have concluded, to quote one leading constitutional historian, that "[a]s a good Federalist, Chief Justice Marshall sought, naturally, to embody the point of view of his party . . . in constitutional law."
 At the other extreme, there exists a body of scholarship that understands Marshalla nd his contemporarietso have "plant[ed] themselves upon the provisions of the written Constitution, and den[ied] to popular

 legislation the binding force of law, whenever such legislation infringe[d] a constitutional provision."

 John Marshall, jurisprudence, constitutional law

 Nelson, William E., "The Eighteenth-Century Background of John Marshall's Constitutional Jurisprudence" (1978).
 Faculty Scholarship Series.
-Paper 4501.
+4501.